heptocat/fortune/README.md

 * All topics should have an own file named [directory]-topic.
 Please don't include "-" in the file name otherwise

 Let's see what abstruse subtopics the internet will find.
-Quotes are seperated by %.
+Quotes are separated by %.
 See https://wiki.archlinux.org/index.php/Fortune#Creating_custom_files

 # Topics